php-school/php8-appreciate/exercises/stringify-to-demystify/problem/problem.md

-`__toString()` a class magic method long-standing in PHP but never truly something you could rely on unless you rolled your own interface.
+`__toString()` a magic class method long-standing in PHP but never truly something you could rely on unless you rolled your own interface.
 All that has changed with the simple introduction of the `Stringable` interface in PHP 8.

-A simple interface that requires the implementation of `__toString(): string`
+`Stringable` is a simple interface that requires the implementation of `__toString(): string`

 ----------------------------------------------------------------------

-Create a program that reads JSON body of the request input stream (mimicking an API response).
+Create a program that reads the JSON body of the request input stream (mimicking an API response).
 The body will need to be JSON decoded and will be a variation of the example below:

 ```json
 {